Kentucky Special Warranty Deed Form

 3. The paper should be 8.5″ x 11″ (preferred) but no larger than 8.5″ x 14″.

 5. The first page must have a space of 3″ in the top right corner.
-Every other margin on every other page to be 1″.
+All other margins should be 1″.

 The deed must be recorded in the local County Clerk’s Office.[3]
 As of this writing, recording fees are $33 per state legislation.[4]
 However, in many counties, the recording fee is $50 for the first five pages of a deed and $3 more for each subsequent page.